Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Learning of Koopman--Nemytskii Operator

-We consider a liquid tank with an inlet stream whose flow rate is constant and a manipulated outlet stream, where the valve position $u\in [-1,1]$ changes the resistance coefficient of the fluid flow in the pipe and thus changes the flow rate that can be delivered by a fixed pump.
+To demonstrate the learned Koopman--Nemytskii operator's capability to provide error bounds in single-step state prediction, multi-step state prediction, and policy evaluation as established in the previous subsections, we consider a simple system with $d_x=d_u=1$ --- a liquid tank with a constant-rate inlet stream and a manipulated outlet stream, where the valve position $a\in [-1,1]$ changes the resistance coefficient of the fluid flow in the pipe and thus changes the flow rate that can be delivered by a fixed pump.
 The liquid level of the storage tank, $x$, satisfies the following equation:

 Details of the derivation of the model follow from the first principles of fluid mechanics.\footnote{ Here we consider a tank whose volume is \SI{5}{\cubic\meter} and the inlet stream has a constant flow rate of \SI{0.5}{\cubic\meter\per\minute}.
 The outlet flow has an adjustable flow rate of $q$ \unit{\cubic\meter\per\minute}.
 Let the sampling time be \SI{2}{\minute}.
 Denote the liquid tank storage level as $x$ (ranging from $0$ to $100\%$).
 The equation is therefore